b33zbuzz/Embedded-Systems-Projects/Assembly_Code_2/README.md

-Making a normally slowly blinking LED respond to button input by blinking rapidly in Assembly Code
+Making a normally slow blinking LED respond to button input by blinking rapidly in Assembly Code